human-nature-lab/COVIDPoliticalEvents.jl/README.md

 ### data preparation

 1. Download the covidestim county-level data (see above)
-2. Specify a census api key, obtainable through the US census website, in "preprocess.R", as an argument to ```r preprocess()```.
+2. Specify a census api key, obtainable through the US census website, in "preprocess.R", as an argument to ```preprocess()```.
-3. If you possess the SafeGraph mobility data, you must specify it as "patpth" as an argument ```julia to process_csv()``` in "preprocess.jl".
+3. If you possess the SafeGraph mobility data, you must specify it as "patpth" as an argument to ```process_csv()``` in "preprocess.jl".
 N.B., this data is not freely available, but is provided by SafeGraph, Inc.
 4. Execute "covid_data_make.sh to generate "cvd_dat.jld2", used for the main analyses.

 ## Replication of main results